beatass/Transformation-project-dw_matrix/README.md

-# Projekt transformacja, czyli Matrix - poznaj reguły gry
+# Transformation project, i.e. Matrix - learn the rules of the game

 Here there are specific topics from 5 days challenge initialized by Vladimir Alekseichenko in his MATRIX (part one) project, posted in 10-14.02.2020.